nus-cs2113-AY1920S2/duke/docs/README.md

 # User Guide

 ## Using Duke
-Create a folder named *data*, and save a .txt file named *duke.txt* inside the folder.
-The folder should be in the same path as *duke.jar* file.
+Create a .txt file named *duke.txt* in the same path as *duke.jar* folder.
 This should be done **before** running duke.